Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Anderson Park and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Anderson Park and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed , or altered tenant.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes